 The Raleigh Swimming Association (RSA) has a rich history of team spirit, achievement, parent activism, community service and friendship that has made RSA the premier year-round team in the Triangle for over 50 years.

 RSA was founded in 1960 by Bill Sonner, Director of Physical Education at NCSU.
-Mr. Sonner was the first Head Coach.
-Willis Casey and Dick Fadgen, of the NCSU athletic staff, assisted Mr. Sonner in the team's early years.
+Mr. Sonner was the first Head Coach, assisted by Willis Casey and Dick Fadgen, fellow NC State athletic staff members, during the early years.